Montmartre walking tour

 The Butte owes its religious importance to Saint-Denis, a legendary 3rd-century Christian martyr who was bishop of Paris.
 You will learn more about him on the Scavenger Hunt.

 By the 15th century, there were many vineyards on the slopes of Montmartre.
-In the 16th century arose windmills here to grind wheat, barley, and rye.
-There were up to 13 mills although by the late 1800s, only two remained, one of which is the Moulin Rouge.
+In the 16th century, windmills arose here to grind wheat, barley, and rye.
+There were up to 13 mills, although by the late 1800s, only two remained, one of which is the Moulin Rouge.

 Recent History